Tapping into the Power of Machine Learning and AI on AWS

 Using predictions to drive business outcomes

-If AI had its own family motto, it would be something like ‘optimize the present and stay two steps ahead of the future’.
-Businesses can live up to this credo by using AI to analyze existing data, spotting patterns and trends, and making better decisions further down the line.
+If AI had its own family motto, it would be something like: “optimize the present and stay two steps ahead of the future”.
+AI analyzes existing data, spots patterns and trends, and makes better decisions further down the line.
 These predictions lie at the core of the value offered by AI and ML.

-Essentially, making predictions involves using the data you’ve gathered (and cleaned) produce what can be described as an extremely educated forecast, shaped by your organization’s historical data.
+Essentially, making predictions involves using the data you’ve gathered to produce what can be described as an extremely educated forecast, shaped by your organization’s historical data.

 These predictions allow you to make better-informed business decisions, generate insights into untapped opportunities, and overcome day-to-day operational challenges in a more streamlined way.